 This advanced technology allows for extensive use in routine dental imaging.
 The American Dental Association recommends 'an individualized radiographic examination consisting of posterior bitewings with panoramic examination' as part of a comprehensive dental examination*.
 The reduced radiation exposure, through a localised field view, makes the system ideal for routine use.

 The seamless switch to 3D allows our dentists to view further areas of interest immediately, such as:

 - Patients with past or present TMJ or jaw joint problems

 - Those who require full or partial removable dentures or braces.

 - Those who are at risk or suspected of having oral cancer or other tumours of the jaw

-- Those who cannot tolerate other types of films (severe gaggers).
+- Patients who are severe 'gaggers' and cannot tolerate other types of radiographic films.

 *The selection of patients for dental radiographic examinations revised: 2004 ADA